ondat/documentation/docs/operations/Shutdown-procedure.md

 ```bash
 kubectl get pods -n storageos
 ```

 All of the pods should be in the `running` state and healthy.

 Once you have validated that the daemon set is up and running, you can query the volumes and replicas again to check they are all reporting correctly:

-Using the Ondat command line query all of the volumes and any replicas and check that the health of these is `online` for masters and `ready` for replicas, make sure nothing has a status of `offline` or `unknown`.
+Using the Ondat command-line query all of the volumes and any replicas and check that the health of these is `online` for masters and `ready` for replicas, make sure nothing has a status of `offline` or `unknown`.
 For example:

 ```bash
 kubectl exec -ti $(kubectl get pods -n storageos -l app=storageos-cli -o=jsonpath='{.items[0].metadata.name}') -n storageos -- storageos describe volume -A |grep Health